 DECEMBER (South Asia) – What We Fed to the Manticore by Talia Lakshmi Kolluri (Various South Asian Countries) | Literary Fiction/Short Stories | 200 pgs. | $16.95 – Through nine emotionally vivid stories, all narrated from animal perspectives, this debut collection explores themes of environmentalism, conservation, identity, belonging, loss, and family with resounding heart and deep tenderness.
 In these pages, a faithful hound mourns the loss of the endangered rhino he swore to protect.
 Vultures seek meaning as they attend to the antelope that perished in Central Asia.
 A beloved donkey's loyalty to a zookeeper in Gaza is put to the ultimate test.
 And a wounded pigeon in Delhi finds an unlikely friend.
 In striking, immersive detail against the backdrop of an ever-changing international landscape, What We Fed to the Manticore speaks to the fears and joys of the creatures we share our world with, and ultimately places the reader under the rich canopy of the tree of life.

 *If you are interested in buying any of the above titles, either to participate in the book club or for your own pleasure and enlightenment, please order below or put your order in at our cash counter in person or over the phone.
 In case we encounter difficulties ordering any of the above titles, we will select others as needed.

-**For lists of past picks, plus our picks for 2022, please see the attached PDF documents below.
+**To download this list or lists of past picks, plus some other recommended titles, please see the attached PDF documents below.